WIEG represents 25 Wisconsin businesses that serve as key drivers of economic growth and development throughout the state.

 WIEG member companies are recognized leaders in sustainability and energy efficiency.
 We are proud to represent the first foundry and the first steel mill in the country to achieve ISO 50001 certification in energy management.

 WIEG’s efforts in the drafting of legislation and administrative rules, and its participation in utility construction cases, base rate cases and fuel cases, has resulted in very substantial energy cost savings for member companies.
-In the last thirteen years, investor-owned utility rate hike requests have been reduced by over 60% or roughly $1.3 billion.
+In the last thirteen years, investor-owned utility rate hike requests have been reduced by 40% or roughly $1.4 billion.

 Mission Statement